MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 ![penetration testing](./img/testing-surface.png)

 * In this example, most of the tests that have been conducted are located on part of the app that (as it turns out) doesn't have many vulnerabilities.
-These tests identify one `weakness` (upper right) that leads to a `vulnerability`, but miss a highly vulnerable area of the app (lower left).
+These tests identify one `weakness` (upper right) that leads to a `vulnerability` but miss a highly vulnerable area of the app (lower left).
 * Maybe this vulnerable area is a `component` that is outdated or not well designed.

 Unfortunately, the surface is not the only place where vulnerabilities can occur.

 ![penetration testing](./img/internal-vulnerabilities.png)

-* `Attack vectors` (i.e. pathways that exploit `weaknesses` to produce `vulnerabilities`) can sometimes use identified vulnerabilities to get access into other areas in your app.
+* `Attack vectors` (i.e. pathways that exploit `weaknesses` to produce `vulnerabilities`) can sometimes use identified vulnerabilities to get access to other areas in your app.
 Those internal components might be less `hardened` against attack.
 * Takeaway: It is important to test **all** of your components and surfaces.

 ### Step 4: Getting started testing in POSTMAN
 We've created this pretty cool API and nice client-side interface to use it.
 However, as you will see, our API is, by default, pretty insecure!
-In the next sections we will see just how bad it is by using some penetration tests to identify and highlight problems.
+In the next sections, we will see just how bad it is by using some penetration tests to identify and highlight problems.

 * We will look at them one at a time.
 First lets start our server.
 Change into your `nebraska-gencyber-dev-env` folder.
 * type `docker-compose up` to run the server

 > Note: This assumes your work is completed from the previous lesson.
 If you want to run this module stand-alone.
 Update your code using the following commands (from the `nebraska-gencyber-dev-env` folder).
-Also make sure that you have stored your API key in django.
+Also, make sure that you have stored your API key in Django.
 ```bash
 git checkout tags/step10-server
 cd backend/